MrSliff/pfSense-pfTop-WOL-daemon/README.md

 One solution i want to try is to combine this script with a Wemos-S2 (ESP32-S2), which emulates a HID-Keyboard and sends a keyboard input to wake up the server.
 The Wemos will either subsrcibe to a MQTT Topic or will provide some kind of webhook.

+A functionality to send WOL packets will also be implemented.

 ## Installation

 Instructions on how to use this script will follow as soon as its finished